Standard Model Theory for the FCC-ee Tera-Z stage: The event generator

-where ${\Pi}(Q^2,\varepsilon)$ is the Sudakov form factor accounting for virtual and soft (up to $x=\varepsilon$) radiation, ${\cal M}_{n,PS}$ is the amplitude for the emission of $n$ real photons in the PS approximation and $d\Phi_n$ is the exact phase space for the emission of $n$ real photons (with $x\geq\varepsilon$), divided by the incoming flux factor.
-Eq.~(\ref{generalPS}) can be improved to include the missing NLO contributions by defining the following correction factors
+where ${\Pi}(Q^2,\varepsilon)$ is the Sudakov form factor, accounting for virtual and soft (up to $x=\varepsilon$) radiation, ${\cal M}_{n,\mathrm{PS}}$ is the amplitude for the emission of $n$ real photons in the PS approximation and $\mathrm{d}\Phi_n$ is the exact phase space for the emission of $n$ real photons (with $x\geq\varepsilon$), divided by the incoming flux factor.
+Equation (\ref{generalPS}) can be improved to include the missing NLO contributions by defining the correction factors

-where $SV$ stands for soft and virtual photon corrections, $H$ for non-soft real photon corrections, $[\alpha,PS]$ stands for the ${\cal O}(\alpha)$ expansion of the PS contribution, $i$ runs over the emitted photons and $d\sigma_0$ is the lowest-order differential cross section.
-With these definitions, the matched differential cross section can be written in the form
+where SV stands for soft and virtual photon corrections, $H$ for non-soft real-photon corrections, $[\alpha,\mathrm{PS}]$ stands for the ${\cal O}(\alpha)$ expansion of the PS contribution, $i$ runs over the emitted photons, and $\mathrm{d}\sigma_0$ is the lowest-order differential cross-section.
+With these definitions, the matched differential cross-section can be written in the form

-which is the master formula according to which event generation and cross section calculation are performed in \babayagaNLO.
+which is the master formula according to which event generation and cross-section calculation are performed in \babayagaNLO.

-A few comment are in order with respect to the master formula~(\ref{matched}): \begin{enumerate} \item by construction, the factors in Eq.~(\ref{ffactors}) are infrared and collinear safe quantities and they let the ${\cal O}(\alpha)$ expansion of $d\sigma^{\infty}_{matched}$ in Eq.~(\ref{matched}) coincide with the exact NLO result; \item the resummation of h.o.
-LL corrections is preserved; \item the correction factors~(\ref{ffactors}) tend to be larger in those phase space regions where the PS is more unreliable, typically in phase space regions where the photon is hard and not collinear to one of the charged particles; \item Eq.~(\ref{matched}) is cast in a completely differential form, so that events can be generated exclusively as in the pure PS approach; \item the theoretical error is shifted to corrections of order $\alpha^2$, {\em i.e.} at the next-to-next-to-leading-order (NNLO) level. \end{enumerate}
+A few comments are in order with respect to the master formula (\Eref{matched}). \begin{enumerate} \item By construction, the factors in Eq.~(\ref{ffactors}) are infrared and collinear safe quantities and they let the ${\cal O}(\alpha)$ expansion of $\mathrm{d}\sigma^{\infty}_\mathrm{matched}$ in Eq.~(\ref{matched}) coincide with the exact NLO result. \item The resummation of h.o.
+LL corrections is preserved.\item The correction factors (\Eref{ffactors}) tend to be larger in those phase space regions where the PS is more unreliable, typically in phase space regions where the photon is hard and not collinear to one of the charged particles. \item Equation~(\ref{matched}) is cast in a completely differential form, so that events can be generated exclusively, as in the pure PS approach. \item The theoretical error is shifted to corrections of order $\alpha^2$, \ie at the next-to-next-to-leading-order (NNLO) level. \end{enumerate}